|

 for the features that they lack: no head, no organs, no bones.
 The

-body is bell-shaped and is jelly-like, transparent or semi-transparent.
+body called the bell is jelly-like, transparent or semi-transparent.

 The body has eight-fold symmetry.
 Like other cnidarians, the jellyfish